www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 # Process project status badges weekly
 * The issue number is [\#32](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/32).
 # Task Description
+Here automated tests are maintained and their results processed.

 All workflows should be green for most of the time.
 If a new automated workflow is being created, add it to the status badges only, when it is green most of the time.